 ||Letter from AE State Director |

 Grant awards will be contingent upon DESE approval of applicants' audit reports.

 Agencies with an approved federal indirect cost (IDC) rate shall not receive more than an 8% IDC rate for AE PD System grant programs, and will be required to submit a copy of their current approval letter upon grant award notification.

-Any successful applicant that does not have a current federal IDC rate may apply to the Department for a maximum five percent (5%) IDC rate using the FY19 ESE Indirect Cost Rate Application, available in the spring of FY18, at the following link: Grants - Essential Information.
-For more information about applying for and calculating indirect costs, see the sample instructions about applying for an ESE approved IDC rate at Indirect Cost Rate - FY18 and the Indirect Costs Calculation Worksheet at Grants Management Forms.
+Any successful applicant that does not have a current federal IDC rate may apply to the Department for a maximum five percent (5%) IDC rate using the FY19 DESE Indirect Cost Rate Application, available in the spring of FY18, at the following link: Grants - Essential Information.
+For more information about applying for and calculating indirect costs, see the sample instructions about applying for an DESE approved IDC rate at Indirect Cost Rate - FY18 and the Indirect Costs Calculation Worksheet at Grants Management Forms.

 ACLS will work with grantees as needed to facilitate the successful transfer of previously developed PD offerings (e.g., online courses, PD materials and information) and practitioner email lists, to be available for use in the FY19-FY22 funding cycle.

 Grantees will be asked to set aside a portion of grant funds at the outset of each fiscal year to allow for customized PD, TA, and other grant activities throughout the year in order to respond to changing PD needs of programs and practitioners (e.g., based on results of annual practitioner survey conducted by the PD System Communication Center or ACLS program monitoring visits) and shifts in ESE/ACLS priorities.
 ACLS will work with and support PD centers in responding to changing needs and priorities, and reallocating resources as needed.